Pathoschild/StardewCommunityMods/README.md

-This repository contains mods for [Stardew Valley](http://stardewvalley.net/) that are maintained by the community.
+﻿This repository contains mods for [Stardew Valley](http://stardewvalley.net/) that are maintained by the community.

 ## Community mods